oceanflux-ghg/FluxEngine/README.md

 Please reference these journal publications when using this toolbox and presenting its output in any publications.

-Re-analysed SOCAT datasets
+Recalculated SOCAT datasets
 ----
-Each year we used the FluxEngine to reanalyse the latest version of the Surface Ocean CO2 Atlas (SOCAT) database (https://www.socat.info).
-We provide this service for free and typically provide links to the reanalysed data a few weeks after the new release of the SOCAT database.
+Each year we used the FluxEngine to recalculate the latest version of the Surface Ocean CO2 Atlas (SOCAT) database (https://www.socat.info).
+We provide this service for free and typically provide links to the recalculated data a few weeks after the new release of the SOCAT database.
 The original SOCAT data are all sampled from different depths and each measurement is tied to a temperature values, but the sources of the temperature data varies.
 This makes these data less ideal for global air-sea flux analyses.
 To enable an accurate air-sea flux calculation they need to be reanalysed to a common depth and temperature dataset.
 The reanalysed SOCAT data that we provide are all referenced to a common sampling depth and temperature dataset and the pairing between CO2 data and temperature is retained.
-The tools and methods that perform the reanalysis are detailed within the FluxEngine publications.
-The reanalysed datasets contain the individual cruise version of the SOCAT database and the gridded SOCAT data.
+The tools and methods that perform the recalculation are detailed within the FluxEngine publications.
+The recaclculated datasets contain the individual cruise version of the SOCAT database and the gridded SOCAT data.

 Please read the dataset metadata when using these data and please follow the guidelines in the metadata when referencing and acknowleging their use.

+Ford, D. J., Shutler, J. D., Ashton, I., Sims, R. P., & Holding, T. (2025).
+Recalculated (depth and temperature consistent) surface ocean CO₂ atlas (SOCAT) version 2025 (v0-1) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.15656803

 Daniel J. Ford, Jamie D. Shutler, Ian Ashton, Richard P. Sims, & Thomas Holding.
 (2024).
 Reanalysed (depth and temperature consistent) surface ocean CO₂ atlas (SOCAT) version 2024 (v1.1) (v1.1) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.13284017